MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ## Deployment options

 The choice of deployment depends upon two decisions.
-The first decision is whether MIM Service will be  running as a regular Windows service account or as a group managed service account (gMSA).
-The second is whether MIM Service will be sending email through an Exchange Server, Office 365, or a SMTP server.
+The first decision is whether MIM Service will be  running as a regular Windows service account or as a group-managed service account (gMSA).
+The second is whether MIM Service will be sending email through an Exchange Server, Office 365, or an SMTP server.
 Deployment options available:

 - Option A: Regular service account + Exchange Server
 - Option B: Regular service account + Office 365 basic authentication
 - Option C: Regular service account + Office 365 application context authentication
 - Option D: Regular service account + SMTP
 - Option E: Regular service account + no mail server
-- Option F: Group managed service account + Exchange Server
+- Option F: Group-managed service account + Exchange Server
-- Option G: Group managed service account + Office 365 basic authentication
+- Option G: Group-managed service account + Office 365 basic authentication
-- Option H: Group managed service account + Office 365 application context authentication
+- Option H: Group-managed service account + Office 365 application context authentication
-- Option I: Group managed service account + no mail server
+- Option I: Group-managed service account + no mail server

 > [!NOTE]
 > The SMTP server option only works with regular service accounts and Integrated Windows Authentication, and does not permit use of the Outlook add-in for approvals.